- Why Regular Data Recovery Tools Can’t Restore Files from RAID

 It is essential to understand the specific requirements of these regulations and standards and implement appropriate security measures on NAS Idis DR-2504P devices to comply with them.
 Additionally, consult with legal and compliance experts to ensure full compliance with the applicable regulations in your industry.

-Although NAS DR-2504P can be accessed over the network, you still need to take the hard disks out of the storage device and connect them to a Windows computer.
-Only in this case will the software be able to scan them properly.
-Here is what you should do:
+Although the NAS DR-2504P can be accessed over the network, you still need to remove its hard disks and connect them directly to a Windows PC.
+Only then can the recovery software properly scan and analyze the drives.
+Follow these steps:

 -